wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-data/includes/know-your-data.md

 - Medical information such as patient numbers, medication, and more.
 - Financial information including tax numbers, and more.

 Your organization might also use machine learning-based classifiers that can learn how to identify content by looking at hundreds of examples.
 When these classifiers are done learning, your organization can point them to where the data resides to classify it.
-This helps your organization to more effectively deal with data that isn’t easily identified by manual or automated pattern matching.
+This helps your organization to more effectively deal with data that isn't easily identified by manual or automated pattern matching.

 Discovery and classification tools also allow your organization to get a detailed view and gain insights into what labels have been applied to sensitive items and what users are doing with those items.
 These insights are provided through detailed charts, tables, and other information that can be exported and analyzed further if needed.
 With all of this information available, your organization is in a better position to achieve the Zero Trust “verify explicitly” principle.
 This is because you can use all of the information to inform security decisions.